NIS2 vs ISO 27032

 Implementation Overview

 Assess scope by size/sector; implement measures, train staff, establish reporting.
-Applies EU-wide to medium/large entities in critical sectors from October 2024.
+Applies EU-wide to medium/large entities in critical sectors since October 2024.
 National audits and real-time evidence required; leverage existing frameworks for efficiency.

 ISO 27032 Details